migueldelmazo/wu/README.md

   onChange: {
     // path of the data model that we are watching
     paths: 'user.id',
-    // 'fn' function will only be executed when the value of 'user.id' is a non-empty string
+    // 'run' function will only be executed when the value of 'user.id' is a non-empty string
     check: {
       'user.id': [_.negate(_.isEmpty), _.isString]
     }
   },
-  // arguments that will receive the function 'fn'
+  // arguments that will receive the function 'run'
-  from: 'user.id',
+  args: 'user.id',
   // pure function that runs when 'onChange.paths' has changed
-  fn: (userId) => {
+  run: (userId) => {
     return !!userId
   },
-  // path of the data model where to save the result of 'fn'
+  // path of the data model where to save the result of 'run'
   to: 'user.isLogged'
 })
 ```